 Effective communication is one of the most important skills to succeed in the business world.
 As an introvert, you might have faced a myriad of challenges in communicating your ideas and thoughts.
 However, with the following strategies, you can overcome the initial hurdles and embrace the power of your introversion to excel in professional interactions.

 Listening is a quality many introverts get lauded for.
-In fact, listening by itself is seen as an admirable quality that people must adopt in order to be successful.
+In fact, listening is seen as an admirable quality that people must adopt in order to be successful.
 Employees frequently receive exhortations to listen more.
 But nobody ever says what kind of listening you should be doing.
 Passive listening is the act of listening without interacting or even responding to the speaker.
 Active listening on the other hand involves the listener, comprehending and then responding to the speaker.
 Aim to be an active listener.
 You do not even have to contribute to the conversation.
-However, you can show that you are engaged by nodding, being expressive, and being interested in the conversation.
+However, you can show your engagement by nodding, expressing yourself, and showing interest in the conversation.

-No one can avoid meetings or face to face interactions for ever.
+No one can avoid meetings or face-to-face interactions forever.
 And not everything can be done through the phone or email.
-It’s absolutely vital to deal with communication fears head on.
-Sometimes, that includes mustering enough courage to take the first step.
-Sometimes that includes taking the necessary steps (using therapy to treat anxiety that prevents you from communicating in the first place for example) in order to communicate better.
+It’s absolutely vital to deal with communication fears head-on.
+If you’re an introvert, you can communicate more effectively in meetings by using this strategy: mustering enough courage to take the first step.
+Sometimes, that includes taking the necessary steps (using therapy to treat anxiety that prevents you from communicating in the first place, for example) in order to communicate better.